Ratchet7x5/Ratchet7x5/README.md

 ### Hi there 👋
 ## I'm Tarun and I'm currently a Masters student at UNSW.
-I'm on the hunt for a part-time or full-time backend or fullstack role.
+I'm on the hunt for a backend or fullstack role.

 <!--
 **Ratchet7x5/Ratchet7x5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.